 If you are on a low budget travel, definitely taking a city bus would be the best option for you.
 With less than one dollar or one euro, you can get to the city, but not to the city center (Nevsky Prospekt), where surely you have booked your hotel.

-All city buses leaves from St Petersburg airport (outside the terminal) and stop at Moskovskaya Metro Station on the blue metro line, seven stops south of Nevsky Prospekt in the very centre of St Petersburg.
+All city buses leaves from St Petersburg airport (outside the terminal) and stop at Moskovskaya Metro Station on the blue metro line, seven stops south of Nevsky Prospekt in the very centre of St. Petersburg.
 From there you will need to change the metro, so take the red line if your final destination is Nevsky.
+See the city metro map!

 What city buses are running into town?